Writer's block is not unusual, and it doesn't have to be a script you're stuck with. It can be a report, a proposal, an email, even a tweet.

-Now Phillip was quite a celebrity, he had launched the Broom Cupboard and was now a rising star in BBC Children’s, but on one Saturday morning I saw Phillip being totally and utterly Star Struck.
+Now Phillip was quite a celebrity, he had launched the Broom Cupboard and was now a rising star in BBC Children's TV, but on one Saturday morning I saw Phillip being totally and utterly star struck.

-Celebrities are people too, and even them get star struck.
-Treat people as you see them and you can’t go wrong
+Celebrities are people too, and even they get star struck.
+Treat people as you see them and you can't go wrong.

 It was on the Thursday show that I learnt about "letting go".
 Richard had directed a three and half minute film all about canal boats, where Yvette Fielding (one of the presenters) was doing a barge trip and talking a bit about the history of narrow boats, and it was this film that I saw him finishing off the edit and doing the voice recording for.

 In those days Blue Peter used to transmit live, but they would always have an "as live" rehearsal in the afternoon.
 It was during that rehearsal that they realised the programme was 3 minutes too long and something had to go.